 Not a fan of prunes?
 You’re not alone.
-In fact, women ages 25 to 54 react so negatively to the idea of prunes that the California Prune Board pressured the Food and Drug Administration to change their name to the more appealing dried plums (in case you had forgotten, prunes are dried plums).
-And it worked!
+In fact, women ages 25 to 54 react so negatively to the idea of prunes that the California Prune Board pressured the Food and Drug Administration to change their name to the more appealing ‘dried plums’ (which they technically are), and it worked!
 Sales of this super-healthy purple fruit have hit new heights.

 It’s not surprising that prunes fell out of favour considering their close association with relieving constipation.
-Definitely not the sexiest of fruits, but there is no denying the prune’s effectiveness for that particular health benefit.
-Prunes (or shall we now refer to them as dried plums?) have been sold as a popular digestive remedy for decades and work as a laxative in three ways.
+Though they’re not the sexiest of fruits, there’s no denying their effectiveness for that particular health benefit.
+Prunes (or shall we call them dried plums?) have been sold as a popular digestive remedy for decades and work as a laxative in three ways.
 Prunes contain fibre, a type of alcohol sugar called sorbitol that can loosen the stool and a natural laxative compound called diphenyl isatin.
-It’s no wonder prunes can get things moving in the morning!

-Beyond the benefits to your digestive tract, and the fact they offer a sweet hit for only 30 calories, plums and prunes have other wonderful health properties:
+Beyond the benefits to your digestive tract, and the fact that they offer a sweet hit for only 30 calories, plums and prunes have many other wonderful health properties.
+Here are just a few:

 1. They protect against diseases like cancer